WTNN

 WTNN (97.5 FM) is a commercial radio station licensed to Bristol, Vermont, and serving the Burlington-Plattsburgh-Champlain Valley radio market.
-It is owned by Impact Radio and broadcasts a country music radio format, calling itself "Eagle Country 97.5".
+It is owned by Impact Radio and broadcasts a country music format, simulcast with WWFY (100.9 FM) as "Froggy 97.5 & 100.9".
+A sale of WTNN to Great Eastern Radio, owner of WWFY, is pending.

 The radio studios and offices are on Williston Road in South Burlington.
 The transmitter is on Brownell Road in Williston.
 WTNN has an effective radiated power (ERP) of 8,700 watts.